ku-sldg/stairCASE/examples/compcert/VST2/README.md

 >>> I also learned a fair amount about how the system works.

 > Conversely, I think writing a big algorithm and *then* attempting to prove it is suicide.
->> sure I'm a novice, but dang I don't recommend that
+>> sure I'm a novice, but dang I don't recommend that to anyone.